University of Indianapolis

 The National Survey of Student Engagement places University of Indianapolis significantly higher in the student/faculty interaction category than all other Great Lakes private schools.

-Intellectual flexibility is the ability to turn ideas on their head, think on their feet and meet challenges with ease.
-With programs in the humanities, fine arts, and sciences, the Shaheen College of Arts & Sciences helps students develop this intellectual ability through applied learning experiences that prepare students for just about anything.
+Students learn critical thinking skills that allow them to think on their feet and meet challenges with ease.
+With programs in the humanities, fine arts, and sciences, the Shaheen College of Arts & Sciences helps students develop this intellectual ability through applied learning experiences that prepare them for just about anything.

 Through the College of Applied Behavioral Sciences, students have the opportunity to bring their behavioral science studies outside of the classroom through clinical experiences, improving the mental health of patients, and strengthening Indiana communities while they learn the ropes.